birdglove2/mega-fs-assignment/algo/README.md

 # About

-This algorithm is the python function to solve the question
+This algorithm is the python function to solve the following question

 # Question